(╯°□°)╯︵ ┻━┻

 Mass deleting picklist values in Salesforce with AJAX javascript hack

 I have written an updated version of this post Mass deleting picklist values in Salesforce with AJAX javascript hack (2018 version) Today I was gonna do a small change in our Salesforce instance, namely replacing to 1100+ picklists with brand new values.
 Last time I did this I used Eclipse and just saved the file (Lead.object for example).
-But I realized that only new values are added and old ones are not removed and as usual there are number of requests on success.
+But I realized that only new values are added and old ones are not removed and as usual there are number of requests on success.salesforce.com for this feature but it is not implemented yet.

 Why you should have a theme song (or why it is important to be happy at work)